cambenesch/cambenesch.github.io/_posts/2024-04-18-butterfly.md

     <a href="https://ieeexplore.ieee.org/document/4815631"> Figure 3 - Butterfly network performance evaluation compared to other network topologies. </a>
 </p>

-- A network’s diameter is the max number of switches between any two processors.
+- A network’s **diameter** is the max number of switches between any two processors.
 In Fig 2, going from P1 (processor 1) to P3 takes requires passing through just 1 router.
 P1 to P2 passes through 3 routers, as does P1 to P4.
 In general, a butterfly network requires passing through no more than $O(\log ⁡n) $ routers.
-- A network’s bandwidth measures how many wires can be used before a bottleneck is  unavoidable.
+- A network’s **bandwidth** measures how many wires can be used before a bottleneck becomes inevitable.
 Butterfly networks have an extremely high bandwidth, as seen above.
 - This speed and capacity comes at a cost.
 Butterfly networks are expensive to build, requiring more wires and routers than other network topologies.